contango-xyz/core-v2/README.md

 Compile and test the smart contracts with [Foundry](https://getfoundry.sh/):

 ```
-$ npm run test
+$ forge test
 ```

 ## Bug Bounty
 Contango is not offering bounties for bugs disclosed whilst our audits are in place, but if you wish to report a bug, please do so at [security@contango.xyz](mailto:security@contango.xyz).
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

 ## License
-Unless the opposite is explicitly stated on the file header, all files in this repository are released under the [BSL 1.1](https://github.com/contango-xyz/core/blob/master/LICENSE.md) license.
+Unless the opposite is explicitly stated on the file header, all files in this repository are released under the [BSL 1.1](https://github.com/contango-xyz/core-v2/blob/master/LICENSE.md) license.